PART ONE - PART TWO - PART THREE - PART FOUR

 Considering Warner's newfound appreciation of laserdisc, it was perhaps not surprising that the majority of the cartoons in this series were already mastered for disc.
 In fact, many of them had already been included in March's assortment.
 Thankfully though, this meant that many long-missing-in-action classics were finally seeing a video release.

 Bugs Bunny's Hare-Brained Hits was arguably the most satisfying collection in the series, with such essential entries as My Bunny Lies over the Sea, Captain Hareblower, and Hillbilly Hare.
-Elmer got his first Warner video compilation since 1986 with Elmer Fudd's School of Hard Knocks, which focused less on his encounters with Bugs but more on appearances with Daffy (Don't Axe Me), the Goofy Gophers (Pests for Guests), and John the paranoid rooster in the eerie Each Dawn I Crow.
+Elmer got his first Warner video compilation since 1986 with Elmer Fudd's School of Hard Knocks, which focused less on his encounters with Bugs and more on appearances with Daffy (Don't Axe Me), the Goofy Gophers (Pests for Guests), and John the paranoid rooster in the eerie Each Dawn I Crow.
 The Road Runner & Wile E. Coyote's Crash Course filled such early gaps as Going!
 Going!
 Gosh! and Scrambled Aches.
 Sylvester & Tweety's Tale Feathers included such excellent shorts as Satan's Waitin' and A Street Cat Named Sylvester but also a solo Sylvester cartoon: Tree for Two's not nearly as iconic sequel, Dr. Jerkyl's Hide.
 Surprisingly, Yosemite Sam got his second video collection only a year after his first with Yosemite Sam's Yeller Fever, which featured such Friz Freleng classics as This Is a Life? (in which Sam is more just a featured character than the main antagonist), Hare Trimmed, and the often-edited-for-TV Southern Fried Rabbit.

 Unfortunately, Yosemite Sam's Yeller Fever also included Bunker Hill Bunny, which was last seen on cassette on A Salute to Friz Freleng in the Golden Jubilee line.
 Although the Salute to... compilations were often cannibalized for later Golden Jubilee videos, this nevertheless marked the first time in seven years that a Warner video release featured a double-dip.
 It was the start of a pattern that would annoy collectors across multiple formats.